Category Archives: Florida College Lectures

 Psalm 37.1

-This week I’m enjoying what those in the business world and my tax accountant calls “professional development” at the Florida College Lectures.
+This week, I’m enjoying what those in the business world and my tax accountant call “professional development” at the Florida College Lectures.
 I call it spiritual enlightenment.
-The theme, You Are My God, are lessons from the Psalms designed to strengthen and enhance our relationship with God.
+The theme “You Are My God” is a series of lessons from the Psalms designed to strengthen and enhance our relationship with God.

-Yesterday morning I heard three really wonderful lessons.
+Yesterday morning, I heard three really wonderful lessons.
 Ed Harrell spoke from Psalm 31, “Let Me Never Be Ashamed.”
 This lecture alone is worth the price of the book.
 I also heard Edwin Crozier’s masterful delivery of “Hear, O My People” from Psalm 50.
-If you missed it buy the book and the CD to both read and hear it.
+If you missed it, buy the book and the CD to both read and hear it.
 Continue reading

 Filed under Florida College Lectures, Psalms